circonus/irondb-docs/installation.md

 * Ubuntu 16.04 LTS.

 Additionally, IRONdb requires the [ZFS](http://open-zfs.org/) filesystem.
 This is available natively on OmniOS and Ubuntu, but for EL7 installs, you will need to obtain ZFS from the [ZFS on Linux](https://github.com/zfsonlinux/zfs/wiki/Getting-Started) project.
+The setup script expects a zpool to exist, but you do not need to create any filesystems or directories ahead of time.
 Please refer to the appendix [ZFS Setup Guide](/zfs-guide.md) for details and examples.

 Hardware requirements will necessarily vary depending upon system scale and cluster size.
 Please [contact us](./contact.md) with questions regarding system sizing.
 Circonus recommends the following minimum system specification for the single-node, free, 25K-metrics option: